Cooperative Youth Leadership Camp

 Cooperative Youth Leadership Camp Guidelines

 All expenses, including transportation, lodging, meals and all admission fees are paid by Morgan County REA.
-Students must be 16 years of age at the time of camp and must currently be sophomores or juniors.
-Their parents/guardians must receive electric service from MCREA.
+Students must be 16 years of age at the time of camp; must currently be sophomores or juniors; and their parents/grandparents must receive electric service from MCREA.
 Selection is based on an application, essay and interview.
 Generally speaking, one applicant will be sent to Washington D.C.
-Youth Tour, and other applicant(s) are sent to the Cooperative Youth Leadership Camp.
+Youth Tour, and up to two other applicant(s) are sent to the Cooperative Youth Leadership Camp.